 The University and bodies such as the General Medical Council and the Department for Education require applicants for certain courses to provide information regarding their physical and mental health.
 Applicants may also be required to undergo a health check and to provide evidence of immunisation against certain diseases.
 The offer of a place for such purposes is conditional on such requirements being met.

 If you have study support needs related to a disability, including dyslexia and other specific learning difficulties, mental health conditions, or other health conditions, the University will seek to support you with reasonable adjustments.
 If you have not yet disclosed that disability, we would encourage you to do so at the earliest opportunity to assist us in putting in place the appropriate support in good time.
 We would normally document the support to be provided.
-Even if you have already disclosed a disability, please make sure you contact the Student Services before you accept any offer of a place, in order to establish what support is available at the University and the information we need to ensure this can be arranged.
+Even if you have already disclosed a disability, please make sure you contact Student Support before you accept any offer of a place, in order to establish what support is available at the University and the information we need to ensure this can be arranged.
 You should be aware that if you choose not to disclose your disability, or to limit that disclosure, while we will do our best to support you, you may be limiting your access to the full range of support available.
-Student Services can be contacted by telephone on 01225 385538 or by email at firstname.lastname@example.org.
-Further information is also available from Student Services.
+Student Support can be contacted by telephone on 01225 383838 or by email at email@example.com.
+Further information is also available from Student Support.

 14. Criminal convictions